aryn-ai/sycamore/docs/source/querying_data/integrate_your_application.md

 Certain documents, like PDFs, will contain additional metadata about what section of the documents were used to generate a response.

 For a PDF search result, the document contains a `properties` attribute, that will optionally contains `boxes`.
 Each box represents a page number, and the 4 coordinates of a bounding box within that page that represent the text, image, or table that was used as data.
 You can use a library like `react-pdf` to visualize this client side.
-Your component might look like this
+Your component might look like this:

 ```typescript
 <Document file={url} onLoadSuccess={onDocumentLoadSuccess}>